Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Experimental Setup

-where \( N \) is the total number of steps and \( i \) is the current step~\cite{hsu2025rails}.
+To capture the inherent heterogeneity and variability of multi-domain mobile network environments, we adopt a generalized simulation approach rather than modeling a specific deployment scenario.
+Domain characteristics such as resource capacities and service lifetimes varied over a wide range of values.
+Multiple independent simulation runs are conducted to ensure that the diversity and dynamics of domain conditions are sufficiently reflected.
+The simulation environment consists of a total of $10,000$ linear SFC requests, each comprising $2$ to $10$ VNFs, uniformly distributed~\cite{6226390}.
+Each VNF requires between $5$\% and $20$\% of the CPU resources, also uniformly distributed~\cite{fake10107385}.
+The arrival of SFC requests follows a Poisson process, with an average rate of $\lambda = 0.05$ requests per time unit.
+Although the evaluation in this research considers linear service chains for comparability with prior works~\cite{fake10107385, 9685162-SCHEMA}, our method can be directly extended to more complex topologies\footnote{The SDAC framework is not restricted to linear chains.
+The self-attention mechanism does not assume a linear structure; it can learn dependencies among VNFs regardless of whether the service graph is a chain or a DAG.
+This makes the approach naturally applicable to more general service topologies.}.
+To model evolving traffic intensity over time, the average rate $\lambda$ is modulated by a sinusoidal function as in~\cite{hsu2025rails}.
 The service lifetime for each request is sampled from an exponential distribution with a mean of $1,000$ time units~\cite{6226390}.
 The SLA for each request, expressed in terms of E2E latency requirements, is sampled uniformly from the range \( [2, 4] \) time unit.
-The auxiliary VNFs, $src$ and $dst$, which represent the endpoints of the SFC, are randomly assigned from the set of available DCs.
+The auxiliary VNFs, $src$ and $dst$, which represent the endpoints of the SFC, are independently assigned to randomly selected DCs.
 The substrate network comprises $5$ data centers, modeled as a random graph initialized using the \textit{Erdős–Rényi model}, where each possible edge occurs with a probability of $0.5$.
 Each DC contains a number of computing nodes sampled uniformly from the set $\{32, 64, 128, 256\}$.
 The initial load on these computing nodes varies between $70$\% and $100$\%, also sampled uniformly.
 The bandwidth capacity of all links is assumed to be sufficient at all times~\cite{fake10107385}.
 For determining the E2E latency of a service request, \textit{Dijkstra's algorithm} is applied to compute the shortest path between the DCs hosting consecutive VNFs once all VNFs in an SFC are assigned.
 Each inter-DC link is assigned a latency of $1$ time unit, i.e., $L_l=1$ in formula~(\ref{eq:latency}), while the latency for intra-DC links is assumed to be negligible.
 The complete simulation operates as follows:

 \begin{enumerate} \item \textbf{Process Incoming Request.} The system receives the next SFC request along with its partitioning assignment, as predicted by the algorithm.
 This assignment specifies the target DCs for embedding the VNFs within the SFC.